edgedb/easy-edgedb/chapter3/answers.md

 This gives `{16}`.

-You can also see that it is just a different name for an `int16` by trying the following:
+You can also see that a `HumanAge` is just a different name for an `int16` by trying the following:

 ```edgeql
 select <HumanAge>16 is int16;